 The Ellinwood Police Department conducts annual visits to the Ellinwood elementary schools and offers fingerprinting and photographs of each fourth-grade student.
 This information is placed in a booklet for the parents to keep updated and in a safe place.
 We encourage all parents to allow their children to be included in this program.

-It is our hope that these booklets will not be needed, but in the event a child is missing, they will provide all necessary information for law enforcement to quickly attempt to locate your child.
+We hope that these booklets will not be needed, but in the event, a child is missing, they will provide all necessary information for law enforcement to quickly attempt to locate your child.
 This is a voluntary program and is done only with parent or guardian approval.